execas/execas.github.io/_posts/2019-04-19-the-elf-file-format-4.md

    08     .init_array .fini_array .jcr .dynamic .got
 ```

+> Note: `readelf -lW` is short for `readelf --program-headers --wide`.

 First, we get information about the file type and entry point, as well as the number of progam headers and their starting offset.

 Next follows the program headers, and all the information we saw as part of the `Elf64_Phdr` structure is displayed here (from left to right): `p_type`, `p_offset`, `p_vaddr`, `p_paddr`, `p_filesz`, `p_memsz`, `p_flags` and `p_align`.
 Note for example that the stack is readable and writeable, but not executable.

 At the end of the output listing is a section to segment mapping.
 Note that the number corresponds to a program header printed above, e.g. 07 is the `GNU_STACK` header.
 Most segments contain one or more sections, but it may not be clear how this mapping is done.

 The answer is really simple.
 Look at the address and offset of for example 02.
 Note the address and offset.
-View the section headers by using `readelf -SW c1`.
+View the section headers by using `readelf -SW`.
 Note that `.interp` is the first and `.eh_frame` is the last section in the range defined by the segment's address and offset.
 Look at another segment and confirm the same.

-Next, we'll look at the various tools we can use to study and make sense of ELF files.
+Next, we'll look at the various tools and commands we can use to study and make sense of ELF files.